YouTube vanishes from Amazon's Echo Show

 Google made a change today at around 3 pm.
 YouTube used to be available to our shared customers on Echo Show.
 As of this afternoon, Google has chosen to no longer make YouTube available on Echo Show, without explanation and without notification to customers.
 There is no technical reason for that decision, which is disappointing and hurts both of our customers.

-But Google told The Verge that Amazon is breaking its rules on use of YouTube, adding that talks between the two companies have not yielded a solution.
+But Google accused Amazon of breaking its rules on the way YouTube is presented, adding that talks between the two companies haven't yielded a solution.

 We've been in negotiations with Amazon for a long time, working towards an agreement that provides great experiences for customers on both platforms.
 Amazon's implementation of YouTube on the Echo Show violates our terms of service, creating a broken user experience.
 We hope to be able to reach an agreement and resolve these issues soon.